Gauhati High Court asks Assam to file detailed affidavit on alleged gunfights within two weeks

 At Tuesday’s hearing, the advocate general of Assam said that magisterial inquiries were conducted in these cases.

-However, advocate Indira Jaising, representing the petitioner, told the court that there no such information was available.
+However, senior advocate Indira Jaising, representing the petitioner, told the court that there no such information was available.
 She asked the court to direct the state government to upload first information reports on its website.

 “Detailed counter affidavit to be filed by Secretary (Home) or Additional Secretary (Home) within two weeks,” Jwadder told Scroll.in after the hearing.